-Labor costs, including retirement and healthcare benefits for contractual employees that are provided by a number of multiemployer plans, are impacted by contractual obligations under the ABF NMFA and other related supplemental agreements.
-Salaries, wages, and benefits of the Asset-Based segment amounted to 65.7% and 67.4% of revenue for the three months ended March 31, 2017 and 2016, respectively.
-The year-over-year decrease as a percentage of revenue was influenced by the effect of higher revenues, including fuel surcharges, as a portion of operating costs are fixed in nature and decrease as a percent of revenue with increases in revenue levels.
+Our Asset-Based labor costs, including retirement and healthcare benefits for contractual employees that are provided by a number of multiemployer plans, are impacted by contractual obligations under the ABF NMFA and other related supplemental agreements.
+Salaries, wages, and benefits of the Asset-Based segment amounted to 61.1% and 63.2% of revenue for the three and six months ended June 30, 2017, respectively, compared to 62.3% and 64.8% for the same respective periods of 2016.
+The year-over-year decreases as a percentage of revenue were influenced by the effect of higher revenues, including fuel surcharges, as a portion of operating costs are fixed in nature and decrease as a percent of revenue with increases in revenue levels.

 ABF Freight operates in a highly competitive industry which consists predominantly of nonunion motor carriers.
 Nonunion competitors have a lower fringe benefit cost structure and less stringent labor work rules, and certain carriers also have lower wage rates for their freight-handling and driving personnel.
 Wage and benefit concessions granted to certain union competitors also allow for a lower cost structure.
-ABF Freight has continued to address with the IBT the effect of the segments wage and benefit cost structure on its operating results.
+ABF Freight has continued to address with the IBT the effect of the segment's wage and benefit cost structure on its operating results.

 The combined effect of cost reductions under the ABF NMFA, lower cost increases throughout the contract period, and increased flexibility in labor work rules are important factors in bringing ABF Freight's labor cost structure closer in line with that of its competitors; however, under its collective bargaining agreement, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
 These rates include contributions to multiemployer plans, a portion of which are used to fund benefits for individuals who were never employed by ABF Freight.
 Information provided by a large multiemployer pension plan to which ABF Freight contributes indicates that approximately 50% of the plan's benefit payments are made to retirees of companies that are no longer contributing employers to that plan.
-In consideration of the impact of high multiemployer pension contribution rates, certain funds have not increased ABF Freight's pension contribution rate for the annual contribution period which began August 1, 2016.
-Rate freezes for the annual contribution period which began August 1, 2016 impacted multiemployer pension plans to which ABF Freight made approximately 65% of its total multiemployer pension contributions for the year ended December 31, 2016.
+In consideration of the impact of high multiemployer pension contribution period which began August 1, 2016 impacted multiemployer pension plans to which ABF Freight contribution period which began August 1, 2016 impacted multiemployer pension plans to which ABF Freight contributions for the year ended December 31, 2016.
+Including the effect of these rate freezes, the average health, welfare, and pension benefit contribution rate increased approximately 2.3% effective primarily on August 1, 2016, and ABF Freight currently estimates the average health, welfare, and pension benefit contribution rate increase approximately 2.3%.